Design rules for controlling active topological defects: Controlling interacting defect collectives

-For shallow gradients ($|\alpha_x|\leq0.2$), the motile $+1/2$ defects escape and accumulate out of the strip, leaving behind $-1/2$ defects on the inside (Fig.~\ref{fig3}C, left; Movie S4).
-As a result, the interface develops a topological charge dipole as the activity gradient behaves as an ``electric field'' separating defects by topological charge.
-This effect, first predicted in Ref.~\cite{shankar2019hydrodynamics}, simply relies on the fact that $+1/2$ defects behave like active particles, which accumulate where they move slowly, and disregards the negligible propulsion of $-1/2$ defects in weak gradients ($\mathcal{F}_-\ll\mathcal{F}_+$, see SI for details).
-Remarkably, for sharp activity gradients ($|\alpha_x|\geq0.2$), we find a different behavior, wherein the $+1/2$ defects are no longer able to tunnel through the interface, and $-1/2$ defects instead accumulate near the edge of the strip (Fig.~\ref{fig3}D left; Movie S5).
 To quantify the charge separation of defects, we compute a steady state dipole moment $D=(1/2)\int\dd x\;|x|\rho(x)$ and plot it as a function of the interfacial activity gradient $|\alpha_x|$ (Fig.~\ref{fig3}B).
 Upon varying both the maximal activity ($|\alpha_0|$) and the interfacial width ($w$), we find a common trend, i.e., when the activity gradient $|\alpha_x|$ is increased, the dipole moment switches from $D>0$ (excess $+1/2$ defects on the low activity side) to $D<0$ (excess $+1/2$ defects on the high activity side), see Fig.~\ref{fig3}B. Note that, as $|\alpha_0|\gg 1$ (above the active turbulence threshold), the dipole moment remains nonvanishing even for arbitrarily weak gradients ($|\alpha_x|\to 0$, $w\to\infty$).
 Following the electrostatic analogy, the active nematic behaves as an unusual polarizable medium with a nonlinear response such that for shallow activity gradients (`weak field') the system behaves as a conventional dielectric, whereas for sharp activity gradients (`strong field'), the system displays a negative static susceptibility, a feature forbidden at equilibrium \cite{landau2013electrodynamics}.